viper-adnan/Warez/README.md

 - [s.MailPro](https://anonym.to/?https://smailpro.com/) - Offering Temporary Email Service
 - [Temp Mail](https://anonym.to/?https://temp-mail.org/en/) - Keep spam out of your mail and stay safe - just use a disposable temporary email address!
 - [Tempr eMail](https://anonym.to/?https://tempr.email/fr/) - Similar service like Temp Mail, it's from the same provider.
+- [Firefox Private Relay](https://anonym.to/?https://relay.firefox.com/) - Addon to create a temp eMail, the source code can be found over [here](https://anonym.to/?https://github.com/mozilla/fx-private-relay)

 **[`^        back to top        ^`](#readme)**